gustavosbarroso/Solaris/README.md

 This repository contains an independent implementation inspired by the theoretical framework developed during the Solaris project and is intended to illustrate the physical principles explored during its development.

-The numerical model is based on the solution of the governing energy-balance equation using the Fourth-Order Runge-Kutta (RK4) method.
+This repository presents a standalone implementation of the thermal model investigated during the Solaris project.

 ---